MiczFlor/RPi-Jukebox-RFID/documentation/builders/components/power/batterymonitor.md

 > * the time between sample needs to be a minimum 1sec with this high impedance voltage divider don't use the continuous conversion method!

 # Battery Monitor based on an INA219

-> [!CAUTION]
-> Lithium and other batteries are dangerous and must be treated with care.
-> Rechargeable Lithium Ion batteries are potentially hazardous and can
-> present a serious **FIRE HAZARD** if damaged, defective, or improperly used.
-> Do not use this circuit for a lithium-ion battery without the expertise and
-> training in handling and using batteries of this type.
-> Use appropriate test equipment and safety protocols during development.
-> There is no warranty, this may not work as expected!

 The script in [src/jukebox/components/battery_monitor/batt_mon_i2c_ina219/\_\_init\_\_.py](../../../../src/jukebox/components/battery_monitor/batt_mon_i2c_ina219/__init__.py) is intended to read out the voltage of a single cell or multiple LiIon Battery using a [INA219 Board](https://www.adafruit.com/product/904):